 A domain model will act as a guiding model for discussions with many stakeholders and ideally a skeleton model should be created prior to the commencement of any workshops.
 The Domain Model should be kept simple and domain elements should be given a name and a description or a responsibility and initially only important connections should be made between elements.
 As the workshop progresses new elements will be uncovered and can be added directly to the model giving the stakeholders confidence that their needs and concerns are being addressed and managed well.
 Enterprise Architect allows domain models to be created using the UML Class diagram.

-The Element Discussion window is a convenient facility that allows commentary to be made on elements without contaminating the notes with discussions that ultimately don't contribute to the integrity of the model.
+The Collaborate window is a convenient facility that allows commentary to be made on elements without contaminating the notes with discussions that ultimately don't contribute to the integrity of the model.
 Modelers often place notes on diagrams or write questions in the element notes fields and these are distracting and must be removed when formal documentation is generated from the model.
-The Element Discussion window allows a modeler to initiate a discussion and for others to reply.
+The Collaborate window allows a modeler to initiate a discussion and others to reply.
 It is a perfect way for discussing requirements.

-A Discussions summary window conveniently displays the Discussions for all elements in the repository.
+A Discussions window conveniently displays the Discussions for all elements in the repository.